RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 1. `Unstructured`: All files exist in the `input_dir`.
 2. `Structured`: Files are organized by date and time as specified in the [API-M repo](https://github.com/RedVoxInc/redvox-api-1000/blob/master/docs/standards/filenames_and_directory_structures.md#standard-directory-structure).

-_structured_layout:_ a boolean value representing the structure of the input directory.
+`structured_layout`: a boolean value representing the structure of the input directory.
 If `True`, the data is stored in the Structured format.
 The default value is `True`.

-_station_ids:_ a list, set, or tuple of station IDs as strings to filter on.
+`station_ids`: a list, set, or tuple of station IDs as strings to filter on.
 If `None` or not given, will return all IDs that match the other filter criteria.
 The default value is `None`.

 _Examples:_